Nayni/WA-Radar-CORE/README.md

-# WA RADAR CORE
+# Radar CORE
-A radar for World of Warcraft written for WeakAuras
+An in-game radar for World of Warcraft written for use with WeakAuras.

+Radar CORE is an attempt at making a radar and position tracking framework build with WeakAuras and usable by WeakAuras.

+The display logic and geometry that comes with mapping players or other objects on a radar/map is complicated.
+With the current state of raid and/or dungeon encounters positioning is a very important factor, giving players visual clues on where they are, should or shouldn't be is very valuable.
+What I found was that a radar with some basic functionality was something I could be using a lot to make raid encounter WeakAuras.
+Many abilities have a something to do with range or certain positioning.

+This is my attempt at making a stand-alone, extensible and re-usable radar framework that solves a lot of problems I would normally have to solve over and over again.

 Idea of this module came from looking at the implementation of [ekardnah](http://www.mmo-champion.com/members/742395-ekardnah) the module can be found on [mmo-champion](http://www.mmo-champion.com/threads/1839869-Raid-HUD-plotter-for-WeakAuras).
 What this implementation tries to do is expand on the idea and add more features and even easier extensions.

+Radar CORE is a single WeakAura that you just install like any other WeakAuras, but gives you a global variable that holds the framework for many functions that help you map players on a radar display and gives you access to many utility functions to calculate positions and ranges.

-# STILL BEEING ACTIVELY DEVELOPED!
+### STILL BEEING ACTIVELY DEVELOPED!

 ## Getting started